Deemed Rehabilitated in Canada – Deemed Rehabilitation

 - All the offences are summary offences and

 As you can see, there is no deemed rehabilitation for serious criminality.
-If you do not meet any of the above conditions and you have a criminal history outside Canada, then consult with a professional for alternative options (Note to practitioners, see R18).
+If you do not meet any of the above conditions and have a criminal history outside Canada, consult with a professional for alternative options (Note to practitioners, see R18).

 Fill our Free Canada Immigration Assessment Form in your language!

 This article provides information of a general nature only.
 Considering the fluid nature of the immigration world, it may no longer be current.
 Of course, the item does not give legal advice.
 Therefore, do not rely on it as legal advice or immigration advice.
 Consequently, no one could hold us accountable for the content of these articles.
 Of course, if you have specific legal questions, you must consult a lawyer.
 Alternatively, if you are looking for immigration advice, book an appointment.